Path to equal: New measurement framework on gender equality and women’s empowerment

 Only nine years remain to achieve the Sustainable Development Goals (SDGs), and greater efforts are needed to diagnose the root causes of structural gender inequality, identify game-changers, and spur further commitments.
-New gender indices produced by UN Women and UNDP provide powerful tools for this pursuit.
-Together, they illustrate a country’s status in achieving gender equality and women’s empowerment.
-The dimensions and indicators selected for the indices are universally relevant and complement the policy efforts of the 2030 Agenda for Sustainable Development.
+A new measurement framework for gender equality and women’s empowerment developed by UN Women and UNDP provides a powerful tool for this pursuit.
+It illustrates a country’s status in achieving gender equality and women’s empowerment through a dashboard of indicators.
+The dimensions and most of the indicators selected for quantifying the dimensions are SDG indicators and thus complement the policy efforts of the 2030 Agenda for Sustainable Development.